credativ/elephant-shed/doc/chapter/installation.md

   * `elephant-shed-grafana`:
     Preconfigured Prometheus datasource and dashboard that includes various system and PostgreSQL metrics.
-  * `elephant-shed-pgadmin4`:
+  * `elephant-shed-omnidb`:
-    Configuration files for pgAdmin4.
+    Configuration files for OmniDB.
   * `elephant-shed-pgbackrest`:
     Systemd service files and generators, helper scripts and preset configuration.
   * `elephant-shed-pgbadger`: